Has the question “these kids have too much” ever crossed your mind? Or, things are “too easy” for these kids?

 Too much of either of those two and it will have a negative impact on Resilience.

 Players who train too much compared with how many tournaments they played struggle developing that competitive mindset and could have problems in the future managing competition situation as performing under pressure.
-I believe it’s important they face competition at early stage.
+I believe it’s important they face competition at an early stage.

 Players who compete too much could get too many bad habits, and no time to step back and reflect on “what they could have done better”, time to make a plan and time to develop it.
 Every athlete is different, it is not hard to work out the balance for each young player.
 If their training for tennis well and competing well, keep going with your system.
 They should be playing practice matches weekly and real matches at least every month.